Attendance & Absence

 To report a student absent please phone 01268 552536

 - If no reason has been received for a child’s absence, the Academy will initiate first day calling.

 - Wherever possible parents should make appointments outside of school hours but if this is unavoidable students should attend school before and after the appointment.

 - If no appropriate medical evidence is provided then the Academies cannot authorise an absence. (ie. medical appointment card, prescription, Doctor’s letter)

-- Students are expected to arrive to school for 8.25am daily.
+- Students are expected to arrive to school at the following times:

 Holidays/Term Time Leave of Application